Agri-Inputs and One Health in Cambodia: pathways to enhanced agricultural resilience

 This project aims to identify pathways for a One Health approach to smallholder agriculture development, linking policy to implementation to reduce agri-input impacts.
-Four work packages will be undertaken to investigate:
+The project responds to knowledge gaps about:

 This project builds on over 17 years of relationships between team members.
 It includes respected Cambodian experts with policy development and analysis experience, strong links to government and experience with One Health and resilience building projects.